 Complications

-The most significant complication which can occur in patients undergoing TOLAC is uterine rupture which involves the incision made into the uterus at the time of the prior cesarean delivery.
-Uterine rupture is a medical emergency and patients must be taken immediately for laparotomy for delivery of the fetus and to address and additional complications.
-When uterine rupture occurs, transfer of blood and oxygen to the baby is interrupted, and this can result in fetal complications including fetal acidosis, a need for neonatal intensive care unit (NICU) admission, and even death.
-While the absolute risk of perinatal mortality is low with TOLAC, the risk is slightly higher when compared to babies born to mothers undergoing planned repeat cesarean delivery (.13 versus 0.05%).[7]
+The most significant complication which can occur in patients undergoing TOLAC is uterine rupture.
+Uterine rupture occurs when the weakened, prior uterine scar begins to tear.
+Uterine rupture is a medical emergency, and patients must be taken immediately for laparotomy for delivery of the fetus and to address additional complications.
+When uterine rupture occurs, the transfer of blood and oxygen to the baby is interrupted, and this can result in fetal complications, including fetal acidosis, a need for neonatal intensive care unit (NICU) admission, fetal asphyxia, and even death.

-In cases of uterine rupture risk to the mother is also significant.
+While the absolute risk of perinatal mortality is low with TOLAC, the risk is slightly higher when compared to babies born to mothers undergoing planned repeat cesarean delivery (0.13% versus 0.05%).[12]
+In cases of uterine rupture, the risk to the mother is also significant.
 Patients may experience significant hemorrhage.
-When hemorrhage occurs in this setting transfusion, and sometimes hysterectomy, is necessary to control bleeding and can be life-saving.
+When hemorrhage occurs in this setting, transfusion, and sometimes hysterectomy, is necessary to control bleeding and can be life-saving.

 Some patients attempting TOLAC may require a cesarean delivery.
 When this occurs after labor, the risks of postpartum infection, uterine atony, and wound separation are higher in comparison to patients who have planned repeat cesarean section.